 Salicylic acid shampoos are generally well-tolerated but should be avoided in those with a history of aspirin allergy.
 Only a very small amount of salicylic acid is absorbed into the bloodstream when applied to healthy skin.
 But this figure increases around 150 times when the skin is damaged (although this figure is for creams, and so will be lower for rinse-off shampoos).
 Toxicity has been reported, but these cases are typically associated with other contributory factors [8].

 Systemic absorption is unlikely to result in any harm but reinforces that the lowest effective quantity should be used for the least amount of time.
 Typically in scalp conditions, this means using a medicated shampoo for two to four weeks, but exact recommendations vary by formulation and brand.
-Prolonged use of a keratolytic agent can also cause dry skin – worsening symptoms – so excessive use should be avoided.
+Prolonged use of a keratolytic agent can also cause dry skin due to reduction/over-exfoliation of the skin barrier – worsening symptoms – so excessive use should be avoided.

 Can I use salicylic acid when pregnant?